PharkMillups/community-open-source-reading-list/README.md

 # Community and Open Source Reading List

-This is a living list of reading, listening, and watching that might be valuable for anyone who is working in, around, or with _community_, _community building_, _open source_, or _developers_.
+A living list of materials that might be valuable for anyone who is working in, around, or with _community_, _community building_, _open source_, or _developers_.
 I've found these useful and/or inspiring over the course of my tenure as Community Manager at [Basho](http://basho.com).
 Perhaps you will, too.

 This is not exhaustive and I plan to add to it as I come across new pieces or remember past ones of significance. **Pull requests are encouraged.**